 The FUTA tax rate is 6.2%.
-But see Credit for Contributions Paid to State below.
+But see Credit for contributions paid to state below.
 Do not deduct the FUTA tax from your employee's wages.
 You must pay it from your own funds.
+See page H-10 for a listing of some helpful contact information for each state.

-Credit for Contributions Paid to State.
+Credit for contributions paid to state.
 You may be able to take a credit of up to 5.4% against the FUTA tax, resulting in a net tax rate of 0.8%.
-But to do so, you must pay all the required contributions for 2004 to your state unemployment fund by April 15, 2005.
-Fiscal year filers must pay all required contributions for 2004 by the due date of their federal income tax returns (not including extension).
-If you pay contributions to the State of New York, see the instructions for line 24.
+But to do so, you must pay all the required contributions for 2006 to your state unemployment fund by April 16, 2007.
+Fiscal year filers must pay all required contributions for 2006 by the due date of their federal income tax returns (not including extensions).